 Pursuant to Charter Commission policy, each authorized charter school shall develop its own policy regarding approval and authorization of travel.
-All employee travel shall comply with the authorized charter school's travel policies and procedures shall clarify that reimbursements for lodging, food, and mileage expenses will only be reimbursed up to the then-current GSA reimbursement rates.
+All employee travel shall comply with the authorized charter school's travel policy.
+Each authorized charter school's travel policies and procedures shall clarify that reimbursements for lodging, food, and mileage expenses will only be reimbursed up to the thencurrent GSA reimbursement rates.